.

 Glenn A Baker wrote: “Erl Dalby is the possessor of an absolutely amazing voice.
 He left the group Pyramid in 1971, recorded 3 solo singles and then disappeared as quickly as he came?
 When I sat in Erl’s dining room one rainy day last week and listened to ''Can’t Wait For September'', I was stunned by the richness of his voice.
 It wasn’t hard to see how this song, written by the famous team of Harry Vanda and George Young had made it to No. 2 on the Australian charts.
 Considering that Erl was only 19 at the time, it was quite frankly, quite astonishing.”

-An eclectic and colourful character who never allowed himself to be pigeonholed into any one art, pursuit, or career, Erle remained an avid musician.
-He always "marched to the beat of a different drummer," and his somewhat rebellious nature can be traced back at least as far as 1966, when he was expelled from school for painting the building yellow, among other small things.
-In 1967 he took a telephone maintenance course.
-By the late sixties, Erle was married to Cheryl Hidasi with two children, Erl and Kristian and was working on telephones, performing in stage plays and singing with his band Earl’s Court.
+Erle was an eclectic and colorful figure who refused to be confined to any single art, pursuit, or career, always keeping music close to his heart.
+Known for marching to the beat of his own drum, his rebellious streak showed itself as early as 1966, when he was expelled from school for painting the building yellow, among other small acts.
+In 1967, he enrolled in a telephone maintenance course.
+By the late sixties, he was married to Cheryl Hidasi, had two children, Erl and Kristian, and was juggling work on telephones, acting in stage plays, and singing with his band, Earl’s Court.
 Erle: “Back in those days all the gear was packed in a Mini Minor and the rest of the band would take the bus to gigs.
 No roadies back then.
 The largest amp was a 30W Lennard which we called Big Boy”.

-In addition to his music career, Erle had become one of the world’s most well-respected Martial Arts instructors with 25 books published in the UK and the USA and many video productions all selling worldwide.
-He began his martial arts instruction at the age of 11, training in karate and judo at the local police Boys' Clubs in Australia.
-His forte in these early years, however, was wrestling, which later led to a stint as a professional wrestler.
-Erle served as head of the World Taiji Boxing Association (WTBA), which has schools in more than 30 countries.
+Alongside his music career, Erle became one of the world’s most respected martial arts instructors, publishing 25 books in the UK and USA and producing numerous videos that sold worldwide.
+He started training at age 11 in karate and judo at local police Boys' Clubs in Australia, though his early specialty was wrestling, which eventually led him to a stint as a professional wrestler.
+Erle later served as head of the World Taiji Boxing Association (WTBA), with schools in over 30 countries.

-He met his first teacher of Taijiquan, Mr. Wong Eog, in 1967 while doing his telephone maintenance course and since then he had become an expert in the discipline.
-In 1982, he began teaching Taiji in Sydney and became the Chief of Therapeutic Movement at the NSW College of Natural Therapies and opened his own Taiji school in Sydney in 1983.
-In his spare time, Erle wrote his own column for the prestigious British martial arts magazine Fighting Arts International and for Australasian Fighting Arts Magazine, one of the longest-running quality martial arts magazines.
+He met his first Taijiquan teacher, Mr. Wong Eog, in 1967 while taking a telephone maintenance course, and from then on became an expert in the art.
+In 1982, he began teaching Taiji in Sydney, became Chief of Therapeutic Movement at the NSW College of Natural Therapies, and opened his own Taiji school there in 1983.
+In his spare time, Erle contributed a column to the renowned British martial arts magazine Fighting Arts International and wrote for the Australasian Fighting Arts Magazine, one of the longest-running quality martial arts publications.

-Later in life he headed the Moontagu Band, a family band comprising of Ben Montaigue (Piano/Keyboard), Eli Montaigue (Drums/Percussion), Kathleen Montaigue (Vocals/Percussion) and Erle Montaigue (vocals and guitar).
-Erle was also songwriter for the band.
-Ben Montaigue gained honors at the Lismore Conservatorium of Music in 2000.
-Eli Montaigue was chosen from hundreds to drum at the Australian Federation festival and has studied at the Sydney Conservatorium of Music.
-Kathleen has been studying piano and singing since she was only 6 years of age.
-Erl died in 2011 after an apparent heart attack.
+Later in life, he led the Moontagu Band, a family group featuring Ben Montaigue on piano and keyboards, Eli Montaigue on drums and percussion, Kathleen Montaigue on vocals and percussion, and Erle Montaigue on vocals and guitar.
+Erle also wrote the band’s songs.
+In 2000, Ben earned honors at the Lismore Conservatorium of Music.
+Eli was selected from hundreds to perform at the Australian Federation Festival and studied at the Sydney Conservatorium of Music.
+Kathleen has been learning piano and singing since she was just six years old.
+Erle died in 2011 from an apparent heart attack.

 ''Can't Wait For September (#25) / Let Me Be Yours Until Tomorrow'' [with Pyramid] 1970 du Monde